-The reinforcement learning is very sensitive to the initial status of users' actions.
-Hence, in our simulations, we first train user m_1 's initial strategy by performing a myopic best response in the first 20 time slots.
-Then, we simulate the reinforcement learning with different values of ω_v in Fig. 8 for different T. Since the input rates of the applications are fixed to 500 kb/s, the utility will saturate as the bandwidth increases.
-The UB scheme has another saturation when T becomes larger than 1.1 Mb/s since the larger bandwidth enables another set of actions for the users.
-Note that when $\omega_1 = 1$, the reinforcement learning learns transmission strategy S_1^t at every time slot.
-The simulation results show that the performance of $\omega_1 = 0.8$ is better than that of $\omega_1 = 1$ when the physical bandwidth is lower than 1 Mb/s since learning at a slower pace can reduce the overhead of the private information feedback.
-The results in Fig. 8 show that the proposed adaptive reinforcement learning operates on the envelope of the solutions that are obtained for different ω_1 , with $\omega_1 \in [0.5, 1]$.
+C. Adaptive reinforcement learning using different time scales initial status of users' actions.
+Hence, in our simulations, we first train the user m_1 's initial strategy by performing myopic best response in the first 20 time slots.
+Then, we simulate the reinforcement learning with different values of ω_v in Figure 8 for different T. Since the input rates of the applications are fixed to 500 Kbps, the utility will saturate as the bandwidth increases.
+The UB scheme has another saturation when T becomes larger than 1.1 Mbps, since the larger bandwidth enables another set of actions for the users.
+Note that when $\omega_1 = 1$, the reinforcement learning learns the transmission strategy \mathbf{S}1^t at every time slot.
+The simulation results show that the performance of $\omega_1 = 0.8$ is better than $\omega_1 = 1$ when the physical bandwidth is lower than 1Mbps, since learning at a slower pace can reduce the overhead of the private information feedback.
+The results in Figure 8 show that the proposed adaptive reinforcement learning operates on the envelope of the solutions obtained for different ω_1 , with $\omega_1 \in [0.5, 1]$.
 Hence, the performance of user m_1 using the adaptive reinforcement learning becomes closer to the upper bound.